ucberkeley/bce-documentation/install.md

   - SSH to the cluster: `starcluster sshmaster -u oski mycluster`.
 Now you're ready to run your parallel computation.

 Keep your eyes out here for future documentation for starting EC2 instances and clusters via Vagrant and boto.

-### Download older versions of BCE

-Older versions of BCE are available from the [BCE Downloads page](downloads.html).